 What Bank Account Information Do I Need to Provide?

-If your campaign is raising funds in USD ($), requested bank information depends on what country your bank account is located in:
+If your campaign is raising funds in USD ($), the bank information you need to provide depends on your currency and bank account country.

 - Fund Recipient's Date of Birth

 - Fund Recipient's SSN

 - Name on Account (Bank Account Name)

 - Enter the legal name of an individual, not a business name

 - Make sure to enter your SWIFT/BIC in all capital letters